Landycodes/README-Creator/README.md

   [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://mit-license.org/)

   ## Description
-   This is a command line application that generates a readme.md file with prompt inputs!
+   This is a command line application that generates a readme.md file with prompt inputs such as the one you are reading now!

   ## Table Of Contents